The pursuit of Financial Freedom has a magical allure to it.

 Most things in life which bring you pleasure cost very little money.
 While this blog is focused on growing, preserving, protecting and thriving with your financial assets; we are equally focused on living well and making each sunrise count.

 Several bloggers who have achieved Financial Freedom mention that they were so focused on achieving financial independence that their everyday lives along the journey became miserable.
 As long as it is not too expensive. add little luxuries to your budget.
+In fact, if you like take a trip and check out some of the fun things to do in Maui.

 You don’t have to put your lives on hold until “someday”.
 We could all enjoy life now while counting down to our Financial Freedom number.